ibexa/documentation-developer/docs/content_management/pages/page_blocks.md

 # Page blocks

 Page blocks are configured in YAML files, under the `ibexa_fieldtype_page` key.
-Keep in mind that Page block configuration is not SiteAccess-aware.
+Keep in mind that Page block configuration isn't SiteAccess-aware.

 [[= product_name =]] ships with a number of page blocks.
 For a list of all page blocks that are available out-of-the-box,